 Credit: A credit is the high school's measure of course work completed.
 Students are awarded one credit for successful completion of each course at the end of the semester.
-For yearlong courses, students are awarded one credit for successful completion of coursework at the end of each semester.
+For yearlong courses, students are awarded one credit for successful completion of coursework at the end of each semester for a total of two credits.
+If a course exceeds one credit, this will change.